 To quantify the economic importance of these effects, we use the estimated marginal effects to assess the contribution of increasing robot exposure to the likelihood of a job separation between the early 2000s (average for 2000-2002) and the mid-2010s (average for 2014-2017).
 The effects were quantitatively relevant.
-For instance, in Germany, an increase in robot density by 5.5 units (between 2004 and 2017) was associated with a reduction of the likelihood by 0.11 pp In Germany, the probability of job separation decreased by 1.4 pp over the same period; thus, the change associated with the increase in robot density amounted to 8% of the observed change.
-In some CEE countries, such as Slovakia, which experienced one of the greatest increases in robot exposure in the EU (by 11.4 units), the effects attributed to this factor were even more pronounced, as they amounted to 50% to the recorded change in job separations.
-A systematic assessment of the contributions of robot exposure to the evolution of labour market flows in all countries in our sample follows in subsection 4.3.
+For instance, in Germany, an increase in robot density by 2.8 units (between 2004 and 2017) was associated with a reduction of the likelihood by 0.09 pp In Germany, the probability of job separation decreased by 1.4 pp over the same period; thus, the change associated with the increase in robot density amounted to 6% of the observed change.
+In some CEE countries, such as Slovakia, which experienced one of the greatest increases in robot exposure in the EU (by 10.50 units in manufacturing and by 2.6 units in total economy), the effects attributed to this factor were even more pronounced, as they amounted to 32% to the recorded change in job separations.
+We perform a systematic assessment of the contributions of robot exposure to the evolution of labour market flows in all countries in our sample in subsection 4.3.

-As a robustness check, we re-estimate our models on the subsample of workers in manufacturing; i.e., the sector with the highest robot usage.
-This yields very similar results to those of our analysis for the total economy (Table 1, Panel B; Figure 5, Panel B).
-Furthermore, we re-estimate our models using the level of GDP per capita in 2004 instead of the 2004 labour cost index as a control for the cross-country differences in the initial development level.
-Results are presented in Table D1 and Figure D3 in Appendix D, and confirm the findings from our baseline specification.
+We re-estimate our models on the subsample of workers in manufacturing; i.e., the sector with the highest robot usage.
+This yields very similar results to those for the total economy (Table 1, Panel B; Figure 5, Panel B).

 Next, we study the effect of robot exposure on the likelihood of job finding in European countries.
 Again, we start with the baseline specification (equation 4).
-We find that, on average, this effect was positive but very small and significant only at the 10% level (Table 2, column 2).21 However, as for job separations, we find important heterogeneity between more and less developed countries.
+We find that, on average, this effect was positive but very small (Table 2, column 2).22 However, as for job separations, we find important heterogeneity between more and less developed countries.
 Once we account for the initial labour costs, we find that the effect of robot exposure on the likelihood of finding a job was significant and positive at the average level of initial labour costs (column 4 of Table 2).
-The coefficients on interactions between robot exposure and initial labour costs (level and squared) suggest a non-linear relationship.
+The coefficients on interactions between robot exposure and initial labour costs (level and squared) suggest a nonlinear relationship.